-Cuba has always been a popular destination worldwide but it is quickly becoming a hotspot for American travelers too.
-Step back in time and visit this culture-rich country – keep reading to learn some packing tips on what to wear in Cuba!
+Cuba has always been a popular destination worldwide but it’s quickly becoming a hotspot for American travelers, too.
+Step back in time and visit this culture-rich country–keep reading to learn some packing tips on what to wear in Cuba!

 Bonus tip: read this post to find out what to pack for Cuba in spring and summer!

 Written By: Christina DiPierro